Chicken Afritada

 Add the drained rice and gently stir to coat each grain with the spiced oil.
 Be careful not to break the rice grains.
 Sauté for another 2 minutes.

 Cover the pot with a tight-fitting lid.
-You can place a cloth between the lid and pot to seal in the steam.
+Place a cloth between the lid and the pot to seal in the steam.
 Cook for 15-18 minutes without opening the lid.

 Once done, turn off the heat and let it rest for 10 minutes.
 This allows the rice to finish cooking in the steam and helps the grains separate.